Reviewing SeaWorld Entertainment (SEAS) and The Competition

 |2.58

-SeaWorld Entertainment currently has a consensus price target of $47.64, indicating a potential downside of 12.48%.
+SeaWorld Entertainment presently has a consensus target price of $47.64, indicating a potential downside of 12.48%.
 As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 5.68%.
-Given SeaWorld Entertainment’s rivals higher possible upside, analysts plainly believe SeaWorld Entertainment has less favorable growth aspects than its rivals.
+Given SeaWorld Entertainment’s peers higher probable upside, analysts plainly believe SeaWorld Entertainment has less favorable growth aspects than its peers.

+This table compares SeaWorld Entertainment and its peers’ net margins, return on equity and return on assets.

 Summary

-SeaWorld Entertainment beats its rivals on 8 of the 13 factors compared.
+SeaWorld Entertainment beats its peers on 8 of the 13 factors compared.

 SeaWorld Entertainment, Inc., together with its subsidiaries, operates as a theme park and entertainment company in the United States.
 The company operates SeaWorld theme parks in Orlando, Florida; San Antonio, Texas; and San Diego, California, as well as Busch Gardens theme parks in Tampa, Florida, and Williamsburg, Virginia.
 It also operates water park attractions in Orlando, Florida; San Antonio, Texas; Chula Vista, California; Tampa, Florida; and Williamsburg, Virginia.
 In addition, the company operates a reservations-only theme park in Orlando, Florida and a seasonal park in Langhorne, Pennsylvania.
 It operates a portfolio of twelve theme parks under the SeaWorld, Busch Gardens, Aquatica, Discovery Cove, Water Country USA, Adventure Island, and Sesame Place brands.
 The company was formerly known as SW Holdco, Inc. and changed its name to SeaWorld Entertainment, Inc. in December 2012.
 SeaWorld Entertainment, Inc. was founded in 1959 and is headquartered in Orlando, Florida.